uniport/uniport-gateway/server/src/test/resources/configs/standalone-auth/README.md

 ```

 **NOTE**: This may take a couple of minutes and may even timeout, because `keycloak` is setting up all its database tables and importing the `testrealm`.
 Further,
-*the `portal-gateway` service may also fail on creating its `oauth2` middleware, due to `keycloak` not being configured completely yet.
+*the `uniport-gateway` service may also fail on creating its `oauth2` middleware, due to `keycloak` not being configured completely yet.

 Once everything is running, visit <http://localhost:8080> and login to `keycloak` with `admin`/`admin`.
 Verify that there is: